.semaphore/semaphore.yml version: v1.0 name: Ruby example agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Hello world task: jobs: - name: Run some code commands: - ruby -e 'puts "evol".reverse'

 pg.
 Semaphore provides

-sudo access so you may install all required packages.
+sudo access so you can install all required packages.
 Here's an

 blocks: - name: Tests task: prologue: commands: - sudo apt-get update && sudo apt-get install -y libpq-dev - gem install pg jobs: - name: Everything commands: - bundle exec rake test

-Refer to the Ubuntu image reference for details on preinstalled browsers and testing tools on Semaphore.
+Refer to the Ubuntu image reference for details on preinstalled browsers and testing tools in Semaphore.